Boosting

 Train the AdaBoost classifier#

-Now that you’ve instantiated the AdaBoost classifier ada
+Now that you’ve instantiated the AdaBoost classifier ada,

 it’s time train it.
 You will also predict the probabilities of obtaining